JonHasan/Coursera-Machine-Learning-Course-with-Andrew-Ng/README.md

 ## Explanation:

-Support Vector Machines are an algorithms
+Support Vector Machines are a black-box algorithm that uses an optimization objective that is a little more difficult then the previous weeks.

+The optimization objective is a play on the optimization objective for logistic regression.

+To understand this modified objective, it is required to understand a modified view of the sigmoid function.

 ### Results of Support Vector Machine Project